 Laura Maria selects music for her radio show (circa 1987)

-WAVM started the 1974 school year with a full broadcast schedule of weekday shows, beginning at 7 a.m. and concluding at 9 p.m., and these broadcasting hours, for the most part, have never changed.
+WAVM started the 1974 school year with a full broadcast schedule of weekday shows, beginning at 7 a.m. and concluding at 9 p.m.
 Students, usually working in pairs, hold weekly shows that last an hour.
 Each show has its own style and format depending completely on the student, and there have been many types of shows to grace the airwaves.
 Some programs have been very general playing all types of jazz while others are more specific by airing only Hollywood Soundtracks.
-To no surprise, the most common programming of all has been "Pop Music."
+To no surprise, the most common programming of all has been “Pop Music.”

 Once word was out in 1974 that WAVM was up-and-running, the staff list steadily began to grow.
 Within a few years, the roster had climbed from twenty to over a hundred members where it has remained ever since.
 Upon these students rests the responsibility for operating the departments of the station, such as news, promotions, music and scheduling, which covers the broadcasting of radio shows.